 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 continuing education hours to engineers and 6.5 continuing education hours to architects and landscape architects (HSW) in most states, including Virginia.
+This seminar is open to the public and offers 6.5 (HSW) continuing education hours to architects and 6.5 continuing education hours to engineers in Virginia.
 Educators and courses are not subject to preapproval in Virginia.

-This event has been approved by the American Institute of Architects Continuing Education System for 6.5 HSW Learning Units (Sponsor No. J885) and by the Landscape Architecture Continuing Education System for 6.5 HSW PDHs.
-Only full attendance can be reported to the AIA/CES and LA/CES.
+This event has been approved by the American Institute of Architects for 6.5 HSW Learning Units (Sponsor No. J885).
+Only full attendance can be reported to the AIA.

-This course offers a non-credit continuing education opportunity to construction contractors.
-Ithas not been preapproved in any state with contractor continuing education requirements.
+This seminar offers a continuing education opportunity to construction contractors but has not been approved by any state contractor licensing entity.

 Attendance will be monitored, and attendance certificates will be available after the seminar for most individuals who complete the entire program.
 Attendance certificates not available at the seminar will be mailed to participants within fifteen business days.

 Emerson Graham + Associates, Charlotte, NC

 Mr. Biller is a faculty lecturer at the University of North Carolina Charlotte in the undergraduate program in fire and safety engineering technology and the graduate program in fire protection and safety management.
 Mr. Biller teaches an array of courses including fire and building codes, fire behavior and fire dynamics, human behavior in fire, fire protection systems and hydraulics, fire modeling and performance-based aspects of fire protection engineering design, fire prevention and public fire protection public policy.